neverRare/butter/doc/language/number.md

 ## Bitwise operations

 Operation in bitwise manner, only works with integer.
-The right hand side operand of bitshifts must be non-negative.
+The right hand side operand of bit-shifts must be non-negative.

 - And `A & B`
 - Or `A | B`